 The Pawnee school district discourages early graduation.
-However, if a hardship case exists or extenuating circumstances exist, a student may apply to the school board for approval of early graduation at the end of seven (7) semesters of attendance.
+However, if a hardship case exists or extenuating circumstances exist, a student may apply to the principal and superintendent for approval of early graduation at the end of either 5 or 6 semesters of attendance.